-When treating Parkinson's disease, for example, the inserted DBS device called a neurostimulator, sends electrical impulses through the wire into the brain to control the movement center.
-The stimulation blocks abnormal activity in the brain and relieves patients of tremors, rigidity, slowness of movement, stiffness and may help with other problems associated with their conditions.
-It does not, however, cure patients of their disorders.
+Working similar to a heart pacemaker, the inserted DBS device (called a neurostimulator) sends electrical impulses to electrodes implanted in the brain, stimulating areas linked to specific disorders.
+When treating Parkinson's disease, for example, the neurostimulator sends impulses through a wire to the brain region that controls movement.
+The stimulation blocks abnormal activity there and relieves patients of tremors, rigidity and slowness of movement, and may help with other motor problems associated with their conditions.

-The most serious potential risk associated with the procedure is bleeding in the brain, which can lead to stroke.
-Risk of stroke ranges from 1 percent to 3 percent among patients.
-Infection, which occurs in 3 percent to 4 percent of patients, is another risk.
-If infection occurs, it is usually not life threatening, but may require removal of the entire DBS system.
+The most serious potential risk associated with the procedure is bleeding in the brain, occurring in about 0.5 percent to 1 percent of cases.
+This complication can lead to stroke.
+There is also a risk of infection, affecting 1 percent to 3 percent of patients.
+This is usually not life-threatening, but treating the infection may require removal of the entire DBS system.